 Call us: 877-442-3324

-The Gynecologic Oncology Program at the Susan F. Smith Center for Women's Cancers at Dana-Farber is committed to providing expert, compassionate care for patients with gynecologic cancers.
+The Gynecologic Oncology Program at the Susan F. Smith Center for Women's Cancers at Dana-Farber is committed to providing expert, compassionate care for patients with gynecologic cancers, including cervical cancer, endometrial/uterine cancer, gestational trophoblastic disease, ovarian cancer, vaginal cancer and vulvar cancer.
 Because gynecologic cancers can have a wide range of physical and emotional effects, we offer multi-dimensional services to strengthen mind, body, and soul for our patients and their families.
 You are not alone in this journey.

 Maura PerkinsCancer patient